n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 > twenty-one tone markers in the Myanmar and Myanmar Extended-A
 > blocks.
 In addition, Sanskrit text written in Myanmar may include
 > additional signs from Vedic Extensions block.

+Because texts written in Myanmar script do not generally employ inter-word spaces, however, shaping engines must rely on syllable-identification algorithms to recognize word-boundary patterns — distinguishing numeric sequences, symbols, punctuation, and other miscellaneous script characters from syllables within words.

 Each syllable contains exactly one vowel sound.
 Valid syllables may begin with either a consonant or an independent vowel.